spurnik/EC2-Computer/README.md

 The output signals include the **halt** signal, asserted once the HALT state is reached, and an **8b data output**.
 This last signal will be always available, as no tri-state buffer is used.

 The VHDL files can be compiled in the order given above.
-To run the test, I used to type: ´´ ghdl -r --workdir=work test_conf --vcd=waves.vcd´´ and then halt it with **cntr+C**.
+To run the test, I used to type: ```ghdl -r --workdir=work test_conf --vcd=waves.vcd``` and then halt it with **cntr+C**.
 This will generate a vcd file that can be visuallized with some waveform application.

-Finally, I've included some programs in [](/programs) folder.
+Finally, I've included some programs in programs.vhdl file.